On the Mordell--Weil lattice of $y^2 = x^3 + b x + t^{3^n + 1}$ in characteristic $3$: Introduction and main results

 \nomenclature[1\(L\)]{$L_n$}{Narrow Mordell--Weil lattice $L_n := E_{n, b}\left( \F_{q^2}(t) \right)^0$}{nomencl:NarrowMWLofEnb} Let $L_n := E_{n, b}\left( \F_{q^2}(t) \right)^0$ be the narrow Mordell--Weil lattice of the elliptic curve $E_{n, b}$ over $\F_{q^2}(t)$, as defined in \cref{def_narrow_MWL}.

 Then the rank of $L_n$ is $2 \cdot 3^n$ and its center density satisfies the lower bound

 \end{corLetter} \end{leftbar}

 In particular, for $n \in \{1, ..., 7\}$, we get the following values, gathered in the \hbox{table} below.
-We see that in dimensions $6$ and $54$, we get the same density as the previous densest known lattice packings of balls.
+We see that in dimensions $6$ and $54$, we get the same density as the previous densest known lattice packings of balls (in fact no construction is provided for the 54-dimensional lattice $MW_{54}$ listed in \cite{Conway_Sloane_book}, p. xx).
 Moreover, in dimensions 162 and 486, we improve the current records.
 But in dimension 18, another construction achieves a higher packing density, and in dimensions above 1458, non-constructive lower bounds are the best known so far.